Indians use 4-run 11th to top Twins 6-2, cut lead to 5½

 Indians: RHP Jefry Rodriguez was reinstated from the 60-day injured list prior to the game. … RHP Corey Kluber, whose strained left oblique muscle three weeks ago thwarted his return from a broken right arm, is still limited to aquatic exercises, diminishing his chance to pitch again this season.

-Twins: DH Nelson Cruz was removed with a sore left wrist in the 10th, five innings after he grimaced after a swing.
-Cruz has spent two stints on the injured list with a wrist strain this season. … Wade replaced RF Jake Cave, who was diagnosed with tightness in his left groin after running out a single. … RHP Sam Dyson, who with Romo was acquired for a bullpen boost at the trade deadline, had an MRI test that confirmed another bout with biceps tendinitis. … CF Byron Buxton, limited to pinch running and defensive replacement, is still not close to having his separated left shoulder cleared for hitting, manager Rocco Baldelli said.
+Twins: DH Cruz (sore left wrist) and RF Jake Cave (strained left groin) were removed from the game as a precaution. … RHP Sam Dyson, who with Romo was acquired for a bullpen boost at the trade deadline, had an MRI test that confirmed another bout with biceps tendinitis. … CF Byron Buxton, limited to pinch running and defensive replacement, is still not close to having his separated left shoulder cleared for hitting, Baldelli said.

 UP NEXT